rysana-ai/bundown/readme.md

 bun i -g bundown
 ```

-Bundown runs TS, JS, and Shell code.
+Bundown runs TS, JS, Python, Go, and Shell code.
 It pretty-prints and syncs code in almost any language.